Mobile phone provider reviews

 Telecoms regulator Ofcom regularly publishes information on the number of complaints it gets about the main mobile providers.

-In its latest report, covering the final quarter of 2017 (October to December), Vodafone remained the most complained-about pay-monthly mobile provider - a position it has held since 2014 - though it was matched by BT.
-In this period it generated 11 complaints per 100,000 customers, more than double the industry average (5 per 100,000 customers).
-In comparison, Tesco Mobile generated the lowest rate of complaints, with 1 per 100,000 customers.
+In its latest report, covering the third quarter of 2018 (July to September), Vodafone dropped to the second most complained-about pay-monthly mobile provider, alongside BT Mobile.
+In this period it generated eight complaints per 100,000 customers, double the industry average (four per 100,000 customers).
+In comparison, Tesco Mobile generated the lowest rate of complaints, with one per 100,000 customers.

 Read in-depth reviews of all the major phone networks in our mobile phone providers guide.